cBournhonesque/lightyear/NOTES.md

 # Current bugs:

+- with input-delay, we receive remote inputs at a different tick than when the client sent them!

 - Something causes a full redraw of gizmos on rollbacks!
 What?

 - Maybe my problem is that I don't recompute the VisualInterpolation previous value